paperclip-ui/legacy-paperclip/README.md

 ![VS Code extension](assets/design-system.gif)

-> VS Code extension that you can use for Paperclip.
-You can also use `npx paperclip dev` to launch visual tooling.
+> The [VS Code extension](https://marketplace.visualstudio.com/items?itemName=crcn.paperclip-vscode) comes with syntax highlighting, code completion, and embeds the [visual tooling](https://paperclip.dev/docs/visual-tooling) that you can use to build UIs in realtime.

 And more to come.
 Here's a glimpse: